Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * -0.05 times velocity in the z direction
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 117 variables corresponding to position, rotation, velocity, and angular velocities of each limb plus the acceleration and angular acceleration of the body.
-    * Action space: (Continuous) Size of 12, corresponding to torque applicable to 12 joints.
+    * Vector Action space: (Continuous) Size of 12, corresponding to torque applicable to 12 joints.
     * Visual Observations: None
 * Reset Parameters: None